 Projects with Our Partners

 Engagement with organizations whose missions complement ours has been a key aspect of The Well Project's work for many years.
-Building respectful, ethical relationships with partner organizations often leads to co-creating powerful projects to benefit our communities.
-Please read on for some highlights of our collaborations with partners in recent years
+Building respectful, ethical relationships with partner organizations often leads to co-creating powerful projects to benefit our communities and enhance our programming.
+Please read on for some highlights of our collaborations with partners in recent years.

 Image